Abbott-2010-69/QTDrawing/README.md

 # QTDrawing
-Drawing Using QPainter simple line more complex shapes needed
+Drawing Using QPainter simple line more complex shapes needed.